MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Introduction

-\item We propose a novel instance-wise adaptive prompt decomposition to augment the adaptiveness of prompt fusion. \item We introduce the MoPE technique for instance-wise dynamic prompt generation, which scales up the expressiveness of vanilla prompt. \item A combination of regularization terms is studied to aid specialization of prompt experts. \item Extensive experiments on six datasets spanning four modalities demonstrate SOTA performance and parameter efficiency for prompt-based multimodal fusion. \end{itemize}
+\begin{itemize} \item To the best of our knowledge, we are the first to formulate the in-scalability issue of prompt fusion as a lack of adaptivity and expressiveness. \item We propose a novel instance-wise adaptive prompt decomposition technique to augment the adaptiveness of prompt fusion. \item We introduce the MoPE method for instance-wise dynamic prompt generation, which scales up the expressiveness of vanilla prompts. \item We study a combination of regularization terms to aid expert specialization in MoPE. \item Extensive experiments on six datasets spanning four modalities demonstrate state-of-the-art performance and parameter efficiency for prompt-based multimodal fusion. \end{itemize}